enauman/GearPlayground/README.md

 # GearPlayground
-Gear Playground is an Arduino-based robotic application for kids to play with gears.
+Gear Playground is an Arduino-based robotic application for kids to play with gears.<br />
+<a href="https://openblackboard.com/files/gears/">More info</a>